60 Minute Session

 Much of the responsibility for turning the measures into action devolve to local authorities and municipalities.
 Case in point would be using desalination for large scale water procurement in coastal areas.

 What does this mean for South African municipalities already battling to cope with service delivery expectations?
-Here’s what speakers will discuss:
+Here’s what speaker discussed:

 - How does a municipality establish that desalination is the correct path for it to choose?
 And, where does the existing water authority fit into the decision making process?